Maayan12k/Maayan12k/README.md

 # Maayan Israel

 ## About Me
 I am a Computer Science student at California Polytechnic University, Pomona.
 I have a passion for full-stack development and high-performance computing, and I have worked on an assortment of projects that exhibit my technical skills and problem-solving abilities.
 I actively participate in hackathons, where I enjoy building creative solutions under pressure and collaborating with diverse teams.
-I’ve also taken on freelance web development work, helping clients bring their ideas to life online.
+I’ve also taken on freelance web development work, helping small clients with static websites.
 Feel free to check out my organizations tab, which showcases a few projects I have collaborated on!

 ## Experience
 - **Amazon - Software Development Engineer Intern (Summer 2024)**